Skip to main content

 At Gillette Children’s, you’ll have access to leading craniofacial surgeons and neurosurgeons who specialize in caring for kids who have complex conditions.
 Whether treatment begins in infancy or early childhood, our goal is to improve your child’s physical appearance and promote self-confidence.

-Conditions Craniofacial and Plastic Surgery Treats
+Which Conditions Does Craniofacial and Plastic Surgery Treat?

 A wide variety of conditions affect the face and skull.
-Craniofacial specialists or neurosurgeons perform surgery for traumatic injuries, hand deformities, complex wounds and other conditions that affect appearance and abilities.
+Craniofacial specialists or neurosurgeons perform surgery for traumatic injuries, hand deformities, complex wounds, and other conditions that affect appearance and abilities.

 Craniofacial and plastic surgery can benefit people who have: